Updated: Nov 26

 Think of it as a rush hour pile up--all sorts of health problems occur mentally and physically.

 It is wonderful that research is highlighting the mental and physical benefits of Ayurvedic intermittent fasting and yet, it doesn’t even begin to scratch the surface of what Ayurveda's approach to fasting can do for your spiritual self.

 In Ayurveda, the digestive system is considered to be crucial to a person’s wellness and vitality.
 When the digestive system, agni, is unable to work optimally, toxins, ama, build up and cause imbalance before eventually leading to disease.
 Fasting promotes a steady release of those toxins and fosters proper regeneration of energy and digestive power.

-For thousands of years, Ayurveda has recommended at least a 12 hour fasting window every day to give the digestive tract adequate time to rest.
-If your digestive tract is never given a break, your digestive fire, your agni, gets low and can no longer properly digest the food ingested.
+For thousands of years, Ayurveda has recommended at least a 12 hour fasting window every day to give the digestive tract adequate time to rest and for cleansing on a cellular to occur.
+If the digestive tract is never given a break, the all important digestive fire, your agni, (think of this as your sacred fire) becomes imbalanced and can no longer properly digest the food ingested.
 Fasting is just one of the ways Ayurveda can help improve your digestion and overall health.

 Intermittent Fasting as a Spiritual Practice